jonase/eastwood/README.next.md

   specified by `:linters`, taking away all in `:excluded-linters`, then adding all in `:add-linters`.

-Note that you can add e.g., `{:eastwood {:exclude-linters [:unlimited-use]}}` to `.lein/profiles.clj` to disable linters you don't like, or add the key `:eastwood` with options to your project's `project.clj` file.
+Note that you can add Eastwood options to a user-wide Leiningen `profiles.clj` file or to your project's `project.clj` file if you wish.
+See [How the Eastwood options map is determiend](#how-the-eastwood-options-map-is-determined) for more details.

-As mentioned in the "Installation & Quick usage" section above, using Eastwood causes any and all side effects that loading the file would cause (e.g. by doing `use` or `require` on the file's namespace).
+As mentioned in the [Installation & Quick usage](#installation--quick-usage) section above, using Eastwood causes any and all side effects that loading the file would cause (e.g. by doing `use` or `require` on the file's namespace).
 Eastwood is able to find potential problems in test code, too.
 If you wish to use Eastwood on test files without such side effects, consider modifying your tests so that merely performing `require`/`use` on the files does not cause the side effects.
 If you can arrange things so that running your tests requires loading the files and then calling